 Each of the reserves categories reported (proved and probable) may be divided into developed and undeveloped reserves" are those reserves that are expected to be recovered from existing wells and installed facilities or, if facilities have not been installed, that would involve a low expenditure (for example, when compared to the cost of drilling a well) to put the reserves on production.
-The developed category may be subdivided into producing and non-producing.
-"Developed producing reserves" are those reserves may be currently producing or, if shut-in, they must have previously been on production, and the date of resumption of production must be known with reasonable certainty.
-"Developed non-producing reserves" are those reserves that either have not been on production, but are shut-in, and the date of resumption of production is unknown.
-"Undeveloped reserves expected to be recovered from known accumulations where a significant expenditure (for example, when compared to the cost of drilling a well) is required to render them capable of production.
+The developed category may be subdivided into producing and non-producing and non-producing reserves" are those reserves may be currently producing or, if shut-in, they must have previously been on production must be known with reasonable certainty.
+"Developed non-producing reserves" are those reserves that either have not been on production, or have previously been on production is unknown.
+"Undeveloped reserves" are those reserves expected to be recovered from known accumulations where a significant expenditure (for example, when compared to the cost of drilling a well) is required to render them capable of production.
 They must fully meet the requirements of the reserves classification (proved, probable) to which they are assigned.

-Contingent resources are those quantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations using established technology under development, but which are not currently considered to be commercially recoverable due to one or more contingencies.
+Contingent resources are those quantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations using established technology or technology under development, but which are not currently considered to be commercially recoverable due to one or more contingencies.
 Contingencies are conditions that must be satisfied for a portion of contingent resources to be classified as reserves that are: (a) specific to the project being evaluated; and (b) expected to be resolved within a reasonable timeframe.
 Contingencies may include factors such as economic, legal, environmental, political, and regulatory matters, or a lack of markets.
-It is also appropriate to classify as contingent resources the estimated discovered recoverable quantities associated with a project in the early evaluation stage.
-Contingent resources are further classified in accordance with the level of certainty associated with the estimates and may be sub-classified based on a project maturity and/or characterized by their economic status.
+It is also appropriate to classify as contingent resources are further classified in accordance with the level of certainty associated with the estimates and may be sub-classified based on a project maturity and/or characterized by their economic status.

 There are three classifications of contingent resources: low estimate, best estimate and high estimate.
-Best estimate is a classification of estimated resources described in the COGE Handbook as being considered to be the best estimate of the quantity that will be actually recovered.
-It is equally likely that the actual remaining quantities recovered will be greater or less than the best estimate.
+Best estimate is a classification of estimate is equally likely that the actual remaining quantities recovered will be greater or less than the best estimate.
+If probabilistic methods are used, there should be at least a 50% probability that the quantities actually recovered will equal or exceed the best estimate.

 Contingent resources are further classified based on project maturity.
 The project maturity subclasses include development on hold, development unclarified and development not viable.
 All of the Corporation's contingent resources are classified as either development on hold or development unclarified.
-Development unclarified.
-Development unclarified is defined as a contingent resource where there is a reasonable chance of development unclarified is defined as a contingent resource that requires further appraisal to clarify the potential for development until contingencies can be clearly defined.
+Development on hold is defined as a contingent resource where there is a reasonable chance of development, but there are major non-technical contingencies to be resolved that are usually beyond the control of the operator.

+Development unclarified is defined as a contingent resource that requires further appraisal to clarify the potential for development and has been assigned a lower chance of development until contingencies can be clearly defined.
 Chance of development is the probability of a project being commercially viable.

-References to "unrisked" contingent resources volumes means that the reported volumes of contingent resources, the chance of commerciality of such resources.
+References to "unrisked" contingent resources volumes means that the reported volumes of contingent resources have not been risked (or adjusted) based on the chance of commerciality of such resources.
 In accordance with the COGE Handbook for contingent resources, the chance of commerciality is solely based on the chance of development based on all contingencies required for the re-classification of the contingent resources as reserves being resolved.
 Therefore unrisked reported volumes of contingent resources do not reflect the risking (or adjustment) of such volumes based on the chance of development of such resources.